 independence Validation of artworks is primarily patrimonial, artistic and historical; it is done on the margins of the traditional trading system and, as such, is an alternative to art market certification (the adjudication price, more often).
 Our approach, which is both collegial and pluridisciplinary, guarantees values that are difficult to grasp, particularly in situations of uncertainty about unpublished or rediscovered artworks

 audacity and passion By prioritizing the intervention of artists, composers and poets, transforming presentations of artworks into emotional and immersive experiences

 and cooperations AGALMATA acts in concert with other cultural actors and scientists from various disciplines (historians, chemists, art critics, curators, restorers, archaeologists, ...), giving priority to pluridisciplinarity and, to the extent possible, international positioning

 Dr Laure Chevalier - PhD in History of Art and Archeology at Paris X University, qualified as lecturer in history, civilization, archaeology and arts of ancient and medieval worlds (section 21, CNU, 2002-2006)) is the CEO of AGALMATA she created in 2006.
 Moreover, Laure Chevalier is a specialist in European and Mediterranean Arts from antiquity to modernity, mainly in masterpieces and particular collections (unicum, workshop fund, artist's succession, unattributed or indeterminate artworks), as private art curator or purchase's advisor.
-At the same time Laure Chevalier is pursuing research activities in anthropology of art at the Centre d'Archeologie Générale (Paris-Sorbonne university), and teaches methodology for the expertise (authentification, valuation, attribution, traceability of artworks) at university, and participates in multidisciplinary programs, notably in the fight against art trafficking [national project POLAR - MRSEI (ANR / ENSP coordination); European project NETCHER H2020 (European Commission / CNRS (France) coordination)].
+At the same time Laure Chevalier is pursuing research activities in anthropology of art at the Centre d'Archeologie Générale (Sorbonne University), teaches methodology for the expertise (authentification, valuation, attribution, traceability of artworks) at university, and participates in multidisciplinary programs, notably in the fight against art trafficking [national project POLAR - MRSEI (ANR / ENSP coordination); European project NETCHER H2020 (European Commission / CNRS (France) coordination)].